<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 monthly payments, your surviving designated beneficiary will receive monthly installments for the remainder of the fixed period.

 Security Normal Retirement Age (SSNRA), as you elect.
-Thereafter, it provides a reduced monthly payment for
+That means it provides a reduced monthly payment for

-your life in order to provide an approximate level retirement benefit when the reduced monthly payment is
+your life to provide an approximate level retirement benefit when the reduced monthly payment is

 combined with your estimated benefit from Social Security.
 This option is only available if your requested